Icinga/icingaweb2-module-vspheredb/README.md

 Icinga Module for VMware vSphere®
 =================================

-> Please to **NOT** upgrade right now in case you're still using this module,
-> your installation will break because of missing dependencies.

 The easiest way to monitor a vSphere environment.
 Configure a connection to your *VMware vCenter®* or *VMware ESXi™* host and you're ready to go.
 This module provides a lot of context, deep insight and great oversight.
 Fast